Chart Color Schemes

 Infrastructure

-Upper Caboolture has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Upper Caboolture has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 49 projects that may impact this region.
-Notable ones include Baycrown Property Group Development, Lilywood Landings, Coles Caboolture River Road, and Aire Lilywood.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 49 projects likely impacting the area.
+Key projects include Baycrown Property Group Development, Lilywood Landings, Coles Caboolture River Road, and Aire Lilywood.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.